Dutton Park: Attractions

 The suburb is dominated by Dutton Park, which includes a large recreation area and public cemetery (colloquially known as Dutton Park Cemetery but officially known as South Brisbane Cemetery).
 T. J. Doyle Memorial Drive passes through the park and along past the river; it was named after Thomas Joseph Doyle, alderman for South Brisbane ward of the City of Brisbane from 1954 to 1964.

 The former Boggo Road Gaol was located in the suburb and the remaining structure is now a historical museum.

-The Eleanor Schonell Bridge linking the St Lucia campus of the University of Queensland with southern Brisbane.
-The area is a popular place for picnics and tranquil riverside walks along the banks of the Brisbane River.

 Education

 Dutton Park State School is a government primary (Prep–6) school for boys and girls at 112 Annerley Road.
 In 2017, the school had an enrolment of 328 students with 28 teachers (21 full-time equivalent) and 11 non-teaching staff (9 full-time equivalent).
 It includes a special education program.

 St Ita's Regional Primary School is a Catholic primary (Prep–6) school for boys and girls at 249 Gladstone Road.
 In 2017, the school had an enrolment of 363 students with 25 teachers (22 full-time equivalent) and 13 non-teaching staff (7 full-time equivalent).

 Brisbane South State Secondary College is a government secondary (7–12) school for boys and girls at 179 Annerley Road.
-The 2021 initial intake was Year 7 students only, with each successive calendar year extending the range of school years on offer until 2026 when the full Years 7–12 schooling will be provided.
-For secondary education not yet offered by Brisbane South State Secondary College, the nearest government secondary school is Brisbane State High School in neighbouring South Brisbane to the north.
+The 2021 initial intake was Year 7 students only, with each successive calendar year extending the range of school years on offer until 2026, when they eventually provided full schooling for Years 7–12.

 Transport

 By bus, Transport for Brisbane bus routes 192, 196 and 198 serve the suburb along Gladstone Road.
 Annerley Road to the city (via the Busway) is served by routes 105, 107, 108, 109, 116 and 202.
-With the opening of Dutton Park Place busway station on the Eleanor Schonell Bridge and the Boggo Road Busway, which opened on 3 August 2009, the suburb has become a major hub for the Brisbane City Busway as well as the terminating point for the Boggo Road Busway.
+Since the opening of Dutton Park Place busway station on the Eleanor Schonell Bridge and the Boggo Road Busway, the suburb has become a major hub for the Brisbane City Busway.

 By train, Dutton Park is served by the Dutton Park Railway Station which lies on the Beenleigh/Ferny Grove Line.